 How long does it take for the spray tan to set in?

-There are different types of spray tan solutions.
+There are different types of fake tan solutions.
 The time duration for the spray tan to set in varies.
 Most spray tan solutions take 4 to 12 hours to develop.
 Your tan will reach its peak color after 24 hours.

 Keep in mind that the time you shower after a spray tan will impact the length of the color.